zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 # Downloading the wizard

-Visit [Zowe.org](https://www.zowe.org/download.html) website to download the latest version of the wizard on your computer.
+To download the latest version of the wizard, visit [Zowe.org](https://www.zowe.org/download.html).
-You must download the appropriate type based upon your Operating System:
+Ensure that you download the appropriate file extension type based upon your Operating System:

 Operating System | File Extension Type
 ---|---